 Each woman's personal circumstances and physical condition are unique.
 Certain options — including not having breast reconstruction — might be more appropriate for one patient than another.
 Our mission at Romanelli Cosmetic Surgery is to provide you with the facts and expertise you need to make a well-informed decision.

 Reconstruction surgery may be performed either at the time of your mastectomy (in an "immediate" procedure) or later ("delayed").
 Sometimes a general surgeon recommends that a patient delay the reconstruction if she is still undergoing treatment for cancer.

-When you choose an immediate reconstruction procedure, Dr. Romanelli or Dr. Pincus will collaborate with your breast surgeon to formulate a surgical plan.
+When you choose an immediate reconstruction procedure, Dr. Romanelli, Dr. Pincus, or Dr. Layliev will collaborate with your breast surgeon to formulate a surgical plan.
 One advantage of immediate reconstruction is the ability to preserve and use much of the breast skin.
 Many patients also feel it helps emotionally to awake from surgery with complete or partial breast volume.
 Here are some options for immediate procedures:

 Breast Reconstruction With Implant

 In many cases, our surgeons can immediately insert permanent breast implants.
 Our patients who are good candidates for this procedure have enough healthy skin remaining after a mastectomy to accommodate full-sized implants.
 The advantages of a direct-to-implant procedure include avoiding additional surgeries and beginning your recovery immediately.